Low Starch Eating Plan

 Most people feel fantastic eating this way.
 However, by removing breads, pasta and cereals, inadvertently we are also removing a certain amount of fibre, which may result in constipation.
 So, it’s important to ensure that you drink plenty of water (1.5-2l daily which can include tea, herbal tea, hot water and lemon or ginger) and eat plenty of vegetables and to increase fibre.
 If this is still not enough, supplement with 2 teaspoons of linseeds and 2 teaspoons chia seeds daily.

-This eating plan is easy, you only need to stick to a few simple rules.
+This eating plan is easy, you need to the 3 rules absolutely, and follow these other suggestions.

 - Avoid added sugar absolutely (in processed or packaged foods, sugar should be no more than 5g per 100g of product)